 There are often situations in horticulture where it is desirable to vegetatively propagate woody plants that have reached reproductive maturity or where the stock-plants cannot be managed to produce optimal cutting material.
 This arises, for example, when it is necessary to assess floral attributes or other features i.e. bark, foliage, or form, of the mature plant, prior to mass propagation, or to facilitate the infusion of genes into domesticated populations via sexual reproduction.
 Vegetative propagation from mature trees is often difficult due to maturation effects, however, that may both reduce adventitious rooting rates on cuttings, as well as give rise to propagules that by virtue of their physiological age, exhibit undesirable growth and form i.e. cyclophysis (Greenwood and Hutchison 1993, Olesen 1978).
 Typically, maturation-related rooting problems in trees can be overcome through rejuvenation by wounding (Libby and Ahuja 1993).
 However, optimal induction treatments may involve decapitation or severe wounding (Eldridge et al. 1994, Amissah and Bassuk 2009), which may not be feasible in some situations, for example, where the risk of the loss due to extreme treatments for individuals of high value for conservation or uniqueness is too high, or severe alteration of the tree form is unacceptable for aesthetic reasons.

 Melaleuca alternifolia (Maiden & Betche) Cheel is a small tree, native to the subtropics of eastern Australia.
 Like many in the genus, it has a history of cultivation for its ornamental and amenity value (ANPSA 2012).
-Melaleuca is an important genus for horticulture as it contains some 260 species of small trees or shrubs, many with large colourful flowers, decorative “paper” bark, and a pleasing growth habit (Edwards et al. 2010).
-Their natural habitats are low lying coastal swamps or along water courses, thus many are tolerant to inundation and are often a key component of wetlands constructed for nutrient retention and water remediation (Bolton and Greenway 1997, Kasan 2011).
-Over the past few decades, M. alternifolia (or Tea Tree) has also been planted more extensively for the production of essential oil in Australia and overseas (Baker 1999).
+Over the past few decades, M. alternifolia (or Tea Tree) has been planted for the production of essential oil in Australia and overseas (Baker 1999).

 Like many Melaleuca spp., M. alternifolia can be propagated from current season’s growth tip cuttings or seeds (ANPSA 2012, ANBG 2013).
 Previous reports of propagation through rooted cuttings for this species have been based largely on the use of young, cultivated stock-plants (Doran et al. 1997, List et al. 1996), that possess virtues which tend to minimise the impact of maturation or other stock-plant factors upon clonal propagation rates in woody species (Libby and Ahuja 1993, Mankessi et al. 2011).
 Even in situations where stock-plants of M. alternifolia can be managed, attrition rates of 40% of genotypes occur (Doran et al. 1997), indicating Tea tree is not unusual for a woody plant in showing a restriction in genotypes that can be captured by vegetative propagation.
 Furthermore, as evident in the more intensively studied and closely related Myrtaceae genus, Eucalyptus (e.g. (Mankessi et al. 2010, Mankessi et al. 2011), pronounced maturation effects are expected in cuttings taken from mature unmanaged stock-plants.